lsst-sqre/sqr-009/index.rst

 The general guidelines for SQuaSH are the following:

 - Implement the concepts developed in the `LSST Verification Framework <https://sqr-019.lsst.io>`_;
-- Implement a database to preserve the results of the verification runs, initially from DM Jenkins CI but also other execution environments;
+- Implement a database to preserve the results of the verification runs, initially from DM Jenkins CI but also from other execution environments;
 - Enable the visualization of metric values through interactive dashboards;
-- Provide notifications/alerts upon metric value deviations from the specifications;
+- Provide alert notifications upon metric value deviations from the specifications;
 - Enable the drill down to external dashboards and the LSST Science Platform for exploratory analysis.

 More recently, the QA Strategy Working Group Report [`DMTN-085 <https://dmtn-085.lsst.io/>`_] compiled a set of recommendations for SQuaSH which are guiding its current development.